-At the iConference, participation in the Doctoral Colloquium will be restricted to students who have applied for and been accepted into the Colloquium.
+During the iConference, participation in the Doctoral Colloquium will be restricted to students who have applied for and been accepted into the Colloquium.
 The Colloquium will not be open to observers.
-While the official Colloquium is an all-day event, other Colloquium-related events are held during the iConference that require students’ attendance at the entire conference.
+While the official Colloquium is an all-day event, other Colloquium-related events may held during the iConference that require students’ participaton throughout the conference.

 Applications to participate in the Doctoral Colloquium are encouraged from any and all doctoral students.
 We are seeking broad representation, and the iConference doctoral colloquium is not limited to students from member iSchools.

 Application instructions are posted below.
 Questions can be sent to the Doctoral Colloquium Chairs listed at the bottom of this page.
 This page will be updated regularly as new information becomes available.

 Student participants in the doctoral colloquium will be selected by a faculty review committee based on their application materials.
 The application materials can now be submitted as a single pdf document to our ConfTool submission site.
 All materials must be in English, and include the following three sections:

 Section 1: A short introductory statement explaining:

 Section 2: A research statement of no more than 500 words describing their dissertation project.